 - 4) I’d like to build a plan for my development.
 What do you see as important steps for me?

-- 5) To encourage note taking: Would you like me to write that down for you?
+- 5) To encourage note taking: Would you like me to write that down for you, or send you a note later about it?

 - 6) To ensure progress happens: What do you think we can both do for next time based on what we talked about?
 (Lean more about the Progress Principle here. )